zt-iot/rabbit/proverif_local_facts.md

 existential reachability and past-event correspondence under the assumption below; it does not require preservation of deadlock freedom or atomic stores.

-Status: specification for subsequent implementation.
-The current compiler rejects local fact output and guards, including `examples/issue20.rab`.
+Status: implemented for ordinary local fact output and guards, including `examples/issue20.rab`.
+Regression tests cover the translation described below.
-The rules below do not describe features already available in the compiler.
 Local tags (`tag local`, events and queries), global facts, and persistent facts are outside this specification.
 Persistence is tracked in [#28](https://github.com/zt-iot/rabbit/issues/28).